Walt Minnick: Early political career

 Minnick served as a staff assistant to President Richard Nixon on the White House Domestic Council from 1971 to 1972 and as a deputy assistant director for the Office of Management and Budget from 1972 to 1973.
 He was also involved in the creation of the Drug Enforcement Administration.
 Minnick resigned from the administration in October 1973 in protest of the Watergate-era "Saturday Night massacre" in which Nixon dismissed United States Attorney General Elliot Richardson, special prosecutor Archibald Cox, and others.
 Minnick is a businessman and politician who resides in Boise.

+1996 Senate bid

 Minnick, who long considered himself a political independent, was recruited to run against incumbent Republican Senator Larry Craig in the 1996 Senate election in Idaho by then-Senator Bob Kerrey of Nebraska.
 Although Minnick originally intended to enter the race as an Independent, he was convinced to run as a Democrat by former Idaho Governor Cecil D. Andrus.
-Minnick lost the race 283,532 votes (57.02%) to 198,422 (39.91%).
+Minnick lost to Craig by 85,110 votes, receiving 40% of the vote to Craig's 57%.
+Minnick would have the single best performance of any Democrat against Craig, who would win his two other terms with over 60% of the vote.